 Our estate planning attorneys have represented high net worth individuals, families, and business owners in Santa Cruz County and throughout California to develop wealth and estate planning strategies and solutions that achieve their goals and objectives.

-The term “Living Trust” or “Inter Vivos Trust” is used in reference to a trust created during the lifetime of the person creating the trust (“Settlor”) Living Trusts that may be altered, amended, and/or revoked are referred to as “Revocable” and those that cannot be altered, amended, and/or revoked are referred to as “Irrevocable”.
+The term “Living Trust” or “Inter Vivos Trust” is used in reference to a trust created during the lifetime of the person creating the trust (“Settlor”) Living Trusts that may be altered, amended, and revoked are referred to as “Revocable” and those that cannot be altered, amended, and/or revoked are referred to as “Irrevocable.”

-For the past century, the A-B or Bypass Trust was the most commonly used trust for Tax Planning.
+For the past century, the A-B or Bypass Trust was the most commonly used trust for tax planning.
 Because of changes in the tax laws in 2011 and 2012, this type of trust is used less frequently.
-Essentially, an A-B Trust is a Living Trust that is revocable during the joint lifetimes of spouse but becomes irrevocable as to a part on the death of the first spouse.
-This Estate Planing approach is more expensive than a simple Inter Vivos Trust and more expensive to administer after the death of the first spouse, but it is still a valuable tool in some situations.
+Essentially, an A-B Trust is a Living Trust that is revocable during the joint lifetimes of a spouse but becomes irrevocable as to a part on the death of the first spouse.
+This Estate Planning approach is more expensive than a simple Inter Vivos Trust and more expensive to administer after the death of the first spouse, but it is still a valuable tool in some situations.

 The appropriateness of an A-B Trust should be discussed with the Estate Planning Attorney.

 Under the current Federal Estate and Gift Tax laws, there is a limitation on the amount of gifts that can be made that “skip” or bypass a generation.
 Accordingly complex rules have been adopted to determining whether a generation has been “skipped”.
 If there is a skip and the amount of the estate and gift exceed the available exclusion, a Generation Skipping Tax is imposed.